Extenuating Circumstances

 If you would like to inform the Assessment Board of your ECs, you should submit your application as soon as possible and by the deadline of your last piece of assessment for the academic year.

-If your ECs occur on the day of the assessment, you have up to 5 working days after the deadline to submit your application.
-If you are unable to gather the evidence in those 5 days, you should submit your application explaining what evidence you are waiting for and why and when it will be available.
+If you have ECs around the time of your assessment, you can submit this after the deadline of your assessment.
+If you are unable to gather the evidence, you should submit your application explaining what evidence you are waiting for and why and when it will be available.
 You will then be given a new deadline by which you have to provide your evidence.

-What happens after I've submitted by ECs application?
+What happens after I've submitted my ECs application?

 Normally, you should receive your decision within 10 working days.
 If your application for ECs is referred to a Panel, you will be informed of the decision within 5 days of the Panel meeting.
 You will be notified by UniHelp via your Middlesex University email account.
 If you were granted ECs, there will be an ‘I’ (I=incomplete) recorded in the grade column, followed by the applicable deferral code: